When people ask me why I love Montreal so much, I don’t have to think very hard — THE FOOD.

 Qing Hua Dumplings

 One of the best dumpling joints in the city – where you can a huge plate of 12 steamed or fried dumplings for less than $10.
-The decor at Qing Hua, as with most Chinese restaurants, is nothing to write home about but frankly this isn’t what should be in focus here!
+The decor at Qing Hua, as with most Chinese restaurants, is nothing to write home about but frankly this isn’t what should be in focus here–focus on this being one of the best cheap eats in Montreal, and that should do the trick.

 Le Vieux Vélo